Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that median assessed income in Newtown is $57,846 with average income at $93,586.
-This contrasts with Rest of Vic.'s median income of $50,954 and average income of $62,728 for the same period.
-Based on Wage Price Index growth of 8.25% since financial year ending June 2023, current estimates would be approximately $62,618 (median) and $101,307 (average) as of September 2025.
-According to the 2021 Census, incomes in Newtown rank highly nationally, between 72nd and 78th percentiles for household, family, and personal incomes.
-Income analysis shows that 26.9% of locals (2,809 people) fall into the $1,500 - 2,999 weekly income category, similar to the surrounding region where 30.3% occupy this bracket.
-A substantial proportion of high earners, 35.3%, have incomes above $3,000 per week, indicating strong economic capacity in the area.
-After housing costs, residents retain 87.2% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 8th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that median income in Newtown is $57,846 and average income stands at $93,586.
+In contrast, Rest of Vic.'s figures show a median income of $50,954 and an average income of $62,728 for the same period.
+Based on Wage Price Index growth of 8.25% since June 2023, current estimates suggest median income would be approximately $62,618 and average income around $101,307 by September 2025.
+According to the 2021 Census, incomes in Newtown rank highly nationally, between the 72nd and 78th percentiles for households, families, and individuals.
+Income analysis reveals that 26.9% of locals (2,809 people) fall into the $1,500 - 2,999 weekly income category, similar to the surrounding region where 30.3% occupy this bracket.
+A substantial proportion of high earners (35.3%) have incomes above $3,000 per week, indicating strong economic capacity in the area.
+After housing costs, residents retain 87.2% of their income, reflecting strong purchasing power, and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income